 The DWI Blood Chemistry Unit will attempt to test for controlled substances outside of the target set (e.g. barbiturates) upon a specific request.
 The DWI Blood Chemistry Unit will not specifically analyze DWI blood evidence for the presence of non-controlled substances and metabolites without a request from the Wake County District Attorney's Office; however, during the course of the analysis for controlled substances, non-controlled substances can occasionally be identified.

-The DWI Blood Chemistry Unit determines the concentration for a target set of substances identified in DWI blood evidence.
-Some substances are identified qualitatively only.
+The DWI Blood Chemistry Unit currently has the capability to determine the concentration of a limited number of substances identified in DWI blood evidence.